alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/03_project_sovereignty_boundary.md

 Anchor Confirmation does not mean the project represents Origin | Continuum.

-Anchor Confirmation confirms only the source-line anchor relationship.
+Anchor Confirmation confirms only the source-line anchor record.

 ## No Advice